 There are four steps to onboarding a bot.

-- assign / create a bot agent in LE under which that bot operates
+- Assign / create a bot agent in the Conversational Cloud under which that bot operates

 - Choose the conversation type ( chat or messaging)

 - Error handling - define fallback messages and skills to which the conversation will be routed if the bot becomes unavailable during the conversation.

 - Connect to the bot vendor:

 For more information and detailed steps of how to onboard - please visit the Developer Center

 Instead of a vendor, like IBM Watson for example, LivePerson Functions allows you to write your own custom bot and connect it to the Conversational Cloud.
 In order to achieve this, you will need to implement a LivePerson Functions Custom Integration.

 To connect to a third-party bot with the custom integration, you will need to write code using Node.JS from LivePerson’s Functions platform.

 Whenever a message is sent from the consumer into LE, the custom connector takes that message and triggers the function you develop to link to your Bot provider and sends the message.